kaiomurz/mlflow-framework/README.md

 - ability to upsert tracking data to any URI, including one on any cloud service
 - parallelly run ML Flow experiments various methods through multiprocessing
 - generating performance and explainability charts and for each model type
-- packaging as a docker container that can be run from a data-scientist's machine or in the cloud.
+- facility to package a project created on the framework as a docker container so that can be part of a CI-CD pipeline for periodic retraining.